Curated by Sean Morris

 Growing up on the edge of the desert in Western Australia I developed a love of nature and over the intervening years my connection to 'place' has driven my artistic practice.
 However an illusory 'white' history has gradually been revealed and I cannot ignore it.
 I am forced to re-examine my own past and my place within it.

-My work in Séance draws inspiration from the slate-writing of Fred Evans and my own white history in and around the area I was born- particularly around pastoral and mining leases.
+My series of works, Self reconciliation, draws inspiration from the slate-writing of Fred Evans and my own white history in and around the area I was born- particularly around pastoral and mining leases.
 It explores the 'voices of a white past' communicating the deceits and illusions of my own white history.

 Self reconciliation- Quairading central wheatbelt focuses on the 100 years of my family history, who where one of the first settler families arriving in the township of Quairading, the central wheatbelt in WA.
 As new settlers they were given free land lots, complicit in driving First Nations peoples off their land.